abpframework/eventhub/README.md

 #### Event Creation Page

-Event creation process consists of three steps: "Create a New Event", "Add Tracks to the Event (optional)" and "Add Sessions to the Tracks (optional)".
+The event creation process consists of three steps: "Create a New Event", "Add Tracks to the Event (optional)" and "Add Sessions to the Tracks (optional)".

 * After these steps, an "Event Preview" page is shown to the user to check the event details and publish the event.